Chicago Cubs: Spring training history

-Media
+Radio and television

 Radio

 Cubs radio rights are held by Entercom; its acquisition of the radio rights effective 2015 (under CBS Radio) ended the team's 90-year association with 720 WGN.
 During the first season of the contract, Cubs games aired on WBBM, taking over as flagship of the Chicago Cubs Radio Network.
 On November 11, 2015, CBS announced that the Cubs would move to WBBM's all-sports sister station, WSCR, beginning in the 2016 season.
 The move was enabled by WSCR's end of their rights agreement for the White Sox, who moved to WLS.

 The play-by-play voice of the Cubs is Pat Hughes, who has held the position since 1996, joined by Ron Coomer.
 Former Cubs third baseman and fan favorite Ron Santo had been Hughes' long-time partner until his death in 2010.
 Keith Moreland replaced Hall of Fame inductee Santo for three seasons, followed by Coomer for the 2014 season.

-Print

-The club publishes a traditional media guide.
-Formerly, the club also produced an official magazine Vineline, which had 12 annual issues and ran for 33 years, spotlighting players and events involving the club.
-The club discontinued the magazine in 2018.